FTL-Hyperspace/FTL-Hyperspace/wiki/Building-on-Linux.md

 ## Building ZHL files (not required to build Hyperspace)

-To build ZHL files, you need to install Lua and some other dependencies.
+To build ZHL files, you need to install Lua and some relate dependencies.
 Run the following commands

 ```
 sudo apt install lua5.3 liblua5.3-dev luarocks